 Smart machines are reinventing how work is done across all industries.
 Companies are seeing boosts in process, speed and performance by implementing Artificial Intelligence (AI) technologies.
 However, many see a significant untapped potential in re-imagining business processes in healthcare—all in real time.

 “At Modal Technology Corporation, we feel that Regenerative Medicine (RM) combined with machine learning can be a powerful force towards the goal of healthcare as “precision medicine” to provide medical treatments tailored to the individual characteristics of each patient.
 This requires finding patterns in clinical data, image data (such as MRIs and x-rays), family history, and other medical records.
-By training computers to analyze these large treasure troves of information, computers can learn to find patterns that can be difficult for humans to detect, and predictions can then be made based on these patterns,” said Nathan T. Hayes, chairman, president and founder, Modal Technology.
+By training computers to analyze these large treasure troves of information, computers can learn to find patterns that can be difficult for humans to detect, and predictions can then be made based on these patterns,” said Nathan T. Hayes, Chairman, Founder and CEO, Modal Technology.